Construction & Property

 Who must comply

-Every undertaker carrying out street works has a statutory duty under Section 71 of NRSWA 1991 to reinstate the street to the required standard.
+Every undertaker carrying out street works has a statutory duty under Section 70 of NRSWA 1991 to reinstate the street, meeting the materials, workmanship and performance standards prescribed under Section 71.
 This applies to:

 The highway authority does not reinstate on your behalf.
 You must carry out both the interim and permanent reinstatement, and you bear all costs including any remedial work during the guarantee period.